-FELLOWSHIPS OFFERED: Columbia Universityís Summer Research Program will provide ten Fellowships in 2017 to New York metropolitan area middle and high school science teachers.
-Eight of these awards will support science teachersí research in the stem cell science laboratories of the New York Stem Cell Foundation and of Columbia University for 7-8 weeks in two consecutive summers (2017 & 2018).
-Additionally, two awards will support science teachersí research in Columbia University laboratories in other areas of science (e.g., Astronomy, Chemistry, Earth and Environmental Science, Physics).Applicants wishing to participate in this program must commit to work in a Columbia University or a New York Stem Cell Foundation research laboratory for eight weeks in EACH ofTWO consecutive summers (2017 & 2018).
-The proposed fellowship stipend each summer will be $6,000 per summer, pending sufficient program funding.
+FELLOWSHIPS OFFERED: Columbia Universityís Summer Research Program, in cooperation with the New York Stem Cell Foundation, will provide 10-12 Fellowships in 2018 to New York metropolitan area middle and high school science teachers.
+Eight of these awards will support science teachersí research in the stem cell science laboratories of the New York Stem Cell Foundation and of Columbia University for 7-8 weeks in two consecutive summers (2018 & 2019).
+Additionally, two awards will support science teachersí research in Columbia University laboratories in other areas of science (e.g., Astronomy, Chemistry, Earth and Environmental Science, Physics).Applicants wishing to participate in this program must commit to work in a Columbia University or a New York Stem Cell Foundation research laboratory for eight weeks in EACH ofTWO consecutive summers (2018 & 2019).
+The proposed fellowship stipend each summer will be $6,000 per summer, per New York Stem Cell Foundation funding..

 ELIGIBILITY: Science teachers currently employed in any public, independent or parochial middle, intermediate, junior, or senior high school in the New York metropolitan area.
-The applicant must be committed to continue teaching in New York-New Jersey area middle and senior high schools.
+The applicant must be committed to continue teaching in New York-New Jersey area middle and senior high schools for at least 2018-1019 & 2019-2020.
 The program seeks dynamic, energetic, creative, articulate and communicative professionals who have demonstrated leadership and initiative in their schools, and a desire to stimulate their studentsí enthusiasm for science and for learning..

-Applicants must be either a U.S. Citizen or Resident Alien.
+Applicants must be either U.S. Citizens or Resident Aliens.
 NO EXCEPTIONS.
-Proof of status will be required
+Proof of status is required

-TENTATIVE SCHEDULE: The 2017 program will begin on Wednesday, July 5 and conclude on Wednesday or Thursday, August 23 or 24, 2015.
+TENTATIVE SCHEDULE: The 2018 program will begin on Thursday, June 28th and conclude on Wednesday, August 22, 2018.
 Teachers spend four days per week (Tuesdays through Fridays), doing hands-on research in their host laboratories.
-Mondays are reserved for formal professional development exercises including seminars on selected scientific topics of broad general scientific interest.
-In the Programís last week, Fellows present the results of their research projects in poster and short talk formats
+Mondays are reserved for formal professional development exercises including seminars on stem cell biology or other topics of broad general scientific interest.
+In the Programís last week, Fellows present the results of their research in poster and short talk formats

-2) TWO letters of recommendation from individuals who know you and your work.
+2) THREE letters of recommendation from individuals who know you and your work.
 One letter must be from either the head of your department or your school principal, preferably from both.
-Please provide the guidelines to those from whom you will be requesting a recommendation.
+Please provide the guidelines to those from whom you request a recommendation.
 It is YOUR responsibility to make sure each letter of recommendation is placed in a separate envelope, sealed with their signature across the envelope flap and included with the other required application documents.